franferri/my_katas/kata-coup/README.md

 The challenge is to update this tests to use the mock and spy() instead of normal classes.
 This drives to update the library to have to expose less internal methods because the testing.

+# Challenges

-## Iteration 3 - To add the 2 players variant
+## Iteration 1 - To add the new game mode, The Inquisitor.

-You must update the base library:
-* It must ask you if you want to play with the normal game rules or the variant game when the game is created only with 2 players
-* It must be hable to play with the 2 players variant
-* The 2 players variant test must cover all the new rules

-At the end of this iteration you must be able to play with other player using the normal game rules and the variant game rules

-## Iteration 4 - To add The Inquisitor card
+* Replace The Ambassador card with The Inquisitor card
+* Add a new game mode

 You must update the base library:
 * Given any number of players, there must be an option to play The Inquisitor variant of the game